 Requests for temporary withdrawal will only be considered on the grounds set out in University Regulation 36.

 EPSRC funded students may have up to a maximum of 12 months of temporary withdrawal during their funded period of studies.
 Any periods of temporary withdrawal which exceeds 12 months must have prior approval from the EPSRC

-ESPRC-funded students are entitled to payments during absences covered by medical certificates for up to 13 weeks within any 12-month period.
-Additionally the Studentship can be extended by a commensurate period.
+Recipients are entitled to payments during absences covered by medical certificates for up to 13 weeks within any 12-month period and have the award extended by a commensurate period.
+Extensions due to unauthorised absences are not permitted and therefore the funding period of the award will be reduced accordingly.
 The full policy for PGR Sick Leave can be found here.

 For unauthorised absences, extensions are not permitted under the ESPRC guidelines and therefore the funding period of your studentship will be reduced accordingly.